 Everything is cared for to the detail.
-One of my favorites parts was the exhibition housed on the first floor.
+One of my favorites parts was the exhibition on the first floor.
 Here, hundreds of Kores (κόρες), mysterious female statues, are displayed with detailed explanations about the way they originally looked, how colors were obtained and applied, and more.

 Besides, a video on the wall continually shows how the original monuments were restored using a laser to give them back their original splendor and beauty.

 It was so fun to listen to them talk about what they had learned that morning!
 It made me (once again) happy to prove that not only schools can teach.
-Also travel does… and a lot.
+Also, travel does… and a lot.

 Lunch and Cape Sounion

-Our full day tour also included a lunch break in a traditional little place a few steps from the museum.
-We sat and rested for a while as we were served a taste of local dishes to choose from.
+Our full-day tour also included a lunch break in a traditional little place a few steps from the museum.
+We sat and rested for a while enjoying a taste of local dishes.

-A menu that included good options also for vegetarian, something not always that common.
+A menu with good options also for vegetarians, something not always that common.
 Finished our break, our bus took us to complete the rest of the program.
-We left Athens, passed the Piraeus and continued our way along the Athenian Riviera.
+We left Athens, passed the Piraeus, and continued our way along the Athenian Riviera.

 The Temple of Poseidon